isomerpages/ogp-buildforgood/pages/faq.md

 All solutions need to have a demonstrated prototype that's validated through user testing.
 You will be required to deliver an in-person pitch outlining the problem you identified and how your solution tackles it.
 All pitches will be presented to a judging panel comprising of government leaders and industry experts, and 3 winning teams will be awarded sponsorship of up to $10,000 each.

 ### What happens after the finale?
-All teams will continue to have full ownership after finale.
+All teams will continue to have full ownership of their prototypes after finale.
 Winning teams will receive sponsorship to continue developing prototypes into full-fledged products.

 All builders will also be given a digital certificate of participation after the finale.